Moldovan Police

-The General Police Inspectorate (Inspectoratul General al Poliției, IGP) is the national civilian police force of the Republic of Moldova.
+The General Inspectorate of Police (Inspectoratul General al Poliției, IGP) is the national civilian police force of the Republic of Moldova.
 It is a state institution subordinated to the Ministry of Internal Affairs, that regulates law enforcement in Moldova.
 The current Chief of the General Police Inspectorate is currently Viorel Cernăuțeanu.

 History

 The GPI was established as the Police of the Republic of Moldova on 13 September 1990, after the Government of Moldova adopted resolution no. 321 "On the reform of the bodies of the Ministry of Internal Affairs of the Moldovan SSR", which provided for the creation of the police and district police stations.
 Thus, the place of the Soviet-era militia was occupied by the new police.

 On 18 December 1990, the Parliament of Moldova adopted the Law on police.
 In 1995 the national police of Moldova were under the direction of the Ministry of Interior.
 Internal troops were reported to have 2,500 men, and the numbers of riot police were put at 900.
 The scope and quality of Moldova's state security apparatus were difficult to determine.
 Like the armed forces, local assets of the former Moldavian KGB were transferred to the new government along with those personnel who wished to enter the service of the new government.
 These elements functioned at the time under the republic's Ministry of National Security before being transferred to the MAI.

 On 27 December 2012, a law which entered into force on 5 March 2013 established the General Police Inspectorate under the MIA.
 On 24 April 2013, the new police uniform was approved.
 On 8 April 2014, the Strategic Development Program was approved, a basic document of the Police, elaborated for a period of 3 years, which ensures the prioritization of the various objectives for the IGP.